junxit/us-congress-bills-114/bill.md

 >     - **(A)** an explanation of the extent to which it departs from the Reference Policy Rule;
 >     - **(B)** a detailed justification for that departure; and
 >     - **(C)** a description of the circumstances under which the Directive Policy Rule may be amended in the future;
->   - **(7)** include a certification that such Rule is expected to support the economy in achieving stable prices and maximum natural employment over the long term; and
+>   - **(7)** include a certification that such Rule is expected to support the economy in achieving stable prices and maximum natural employment over the long term;
->   - **(8)** include a calculation that describes with mathematical precision the expected annual inflation rate over a 5-year period.
+>   - **(8)** include a calculation that describes with mathematical precision the expected annual inflation rate over a 5-year period; and
+>   - **(9)** include a plan to use the most accurate data, subject to all historical revisions, for inputs into the Directive Policy Rule and the Reference Policy Rule.
 > - **(d)** *GAO report* The Comptroller General of the United States shall compare the Directive Policy Rule submitted under subsection (b) with the rule that was most recently submitted to determine whether the Directive Policy Rule has materially changed.
 If the Directive Policy Rule has materially changed, the Comptroller General shall, not later than 7 days after each meeting of the Federal Open Market Committee, prepare and submit a compliance report to the appropriate congressional committees specifying whether the Directive Policy Rule submitted after that meeting and the Federal Open Market Committee are in compliance with this section.
 > - **(e)** *Changing market conditions*
 >   - **(1)** *Rule of construction* Nothing in this Act shall be construed to require that the plans with respect to the systematic quantitative adjustment of the Policy Instrument Target described under subsection (c)(2) be implemented if the Federal Open Market Committee determines that such plans cannot or should not be achieved due to changing market conditions.